Shubhamggps/NPTEL_assignment_noc18_ge09/README.md

 # NPTEL_assignment_noc18_ge09
-Non-Conventional Energy Resources Assignment solutions please mark STAR for this repository, Thanks!
+Non-Conventional Energy Resources Assignment solutions Please mark STAR for this repository, Thanks!

 This course looks at the operating principle of a range of non-conventional energy resources, materials used, characterization, and key performance characteristics.
 The technologies looked